• Skip to primary navigation

 DERBY RECORD A MIXED ONE

-Vertem Futurity winners often find themselves featuring in the Epsom Derby, around eight months after their Doncaster triumph.
-Since 1980, five winners of this Group 1 race have successfully gone on to secure glory in the English Classic.
-Although an average of around one double champion every six and a half years is not an overwhelmingly strong trend, it’s certainly one worthy of closer inspection.
-Recent years paint a mixed picture and also shows that it’s not unusual for Vertem Futurity winners to avoid Epsom’s high-profile contest all together.
+Kameko Futurity winners often find themselves featuring in the Epsom Derby, around eight months after their Doncaster triumph.
+Since 1980, six winners of this Group 1 race have successfully gone on to secure glory in the English Classic.
+Although an average of around one double champion roughly every seven years is not an overwhelmingly strong trend, it’s certainly one worthy of closer inspection.
+Recent years paint a mixed picture and also shows that it’s not unusual for Kameko Futurity winners to avoid Epsom’s high-profile contest all together.

 MARCEL BREAK FAVOURITE’S FIRM GRIP